Fortaleza: International Airport

 The current passenger terminal of Pinto Martins – Fortaleza International Airport, located in the center of Fortaleza, was built between 1996 and 1998.
-The airport is now undergoing an expansion process, from which the number of boarding bridges will increase from seven to sixteen and the passenger terminal will be expanded from 38,000 m2 to 133,000 m2.
-In 2014, the airport was capable of serving 6.2 million passengers per year, but after expansion, capacity would be 11.2 million.
+The airport has undergone an expansion process, from which the number of boarding bridges increased from seven to sixteen and the passenger terminal has been expanded from 38,000 m2 to 133,000 m2.
+In 2014, the airport was capable of serving 6.2 million passengers per year, but after the expansion, capacity is at 11.2 million.

 Pinto Martins Airport is the third busiest airport in the Northeast Region and one of the busiest in the country, receiving on average 1,500 international aircraft and 65,000 domestic aircraft per year.
 In 2013, it received more than 5.9 million passengers.

 Air Force Base

 Fortaleza Air Force Base - BAFZ, a base of the Brazilian Air Force, is located in Fortaleza.

 Roads

-In 2013, Fortaleza had 908,074 vehicles, of which 511,109 were cars, and 229 154 motorcycles.
+In 2013, Fortaleza had 908,074 vehicles, of which 511,109 were cars, and 229,154 motorcycles.
 Traffic density at peak times in the city is rated as the fourth largest in the country, with 48% of congested roads.
 The cycle network of Fortaleza is composed of 116.4 km, of which 78.8 km are cycle paths and 37.6 km are cycle paths.
-The municipality also has a public bicycle system, Bicicletar, which had 40 stations and 400 units in April 2015.
-In 2015, the municipal taxi fleet was composed of 4 886 vehicles, including common, adapted and special use vehicles.
+The municipality also has a public bicycle system, Bicycletar, which had 40 stations and 400 units in April 2015.
+In 2015, the municipal taxi fleet was composed of 4,886 vehicles, including common, adapted and special use vehicles.

 The city's road transport system is regulated by the Fortaleza Urban Transportation Company (ETUFOR), an agency of the Municipality of Fortaleza.
 The collective transport carried out by buses is called the Integrated Transportation System (SIT-FOR), and its operation began in 1992.

 The system of traffic monitoring is known by the acronym CTAFOR, which stands for "Controle de Tráfego em Área de Fortaleza" (Traffic Control of the Area of Fortaleza).